Can Vinyl Plank Flooring Be Installed Over Tile: A Comprehensive Guide

 2. Assess and Repair: Inspect the tiles for any damage.
 Secure loose tiles and fill cracks with appropriate filler to prevent movement and ensure a stable base for the vinyl planks.

 3. Level the Surface: Use a self-leveling compound to smooth out the tile surface, eliminating bumps or dips that could affect the vinyl planks.
-Allow the compound to dry completely.
+Allow the compound to dry completely according to manufacturer instructions.

 4. Install an Underlayment: While not always necessary, an underlayment can provide cushioning and soundproofing, helping to smooth out minor imperfections in the tile surface.